The red hills of Roussillon are an inspiration for artists, but I had no idea how many famous authors came to visit Roussillon.

 Samuel Beckett’s Roussillon

 It is said that Samuel Beckett wrote “Waiting for Godot” because of a painting by German artist Caspar David Friedrich.
-Two people standing on the roadside are staring at the moon.
-Beckett’s storyline is just as simple.
-He staged the entire play on one spot on a road, beside a tree.
+To describe it simply, the painting is of two people standing on a pathway staring at the moon.
+Beckett’s storyline has pretty much the same theme.
+The entire play takes place on one spot on a road, beside a tree.

-There are those, of course, who value Beckett’s work enough to award the playwright a Nobel Prize for Literature.
 The play is viewed as a masterpiece of post–modernism.
 Indeed the author paints a simple, rather vague picture of the village, Roussillon.
-It is others who say the characters and their stories put meaning into life in and around the 1940’s village and the War.
+Some say the characters and their stories are straight out of life in and around the 1940’s village and the War.

 For example, the character Vladimir speaks of ochre quarries and picking grapes for a man named Bonnelly.
 Tales of starvation, hiding in trenches, and threats of beatings are, perhaps, Beckett’s own remembrances of time with the French Resistance.
 He pictures Lucky, a man who is starving, tied to a paunchy man with a whip, Pozzo — a scene that calls up thoughts of Nazi concentration camps.
 Beckett winds all these tales together with vaudeville humor and mime.